Undergraduate Courses (both IT and ICT courses)

 IDS 3493 Empowering Health Consumers in the eHealth Era (3)

-This course explores the use of emerging technologies for health information seeking, health promotion and disease prevention, and for supporting the treatment and management of chronic illnesses.
-It promotes an interdisciplinary, user-centered and evidence-based approach for developing health IT systems to support health consumers.
-Students will learn how to assess users’ information needs, competencies, and health behaviors in order to develop accessible, useful, and effective solutions.
-They will also study issues and concerns influencing adoption of these technologies at different levels.
+This course explores the use of emerging technologies for health education, disease prevention, and chronic disease management.
+Students will use patient-centered and research-based approaches to assess users’ health and information needs in order to design effective eHealth solutions.
+They will also study issues influencing adoption of these technologies at different levels.

 This course explores the societal implications and unintended consequences of information technology.
 It provides students the opportunity to explore how society’s increased reliance on information technology has changed the way we interact with each other and the world around us, question assumptions about their use of everyday information technologies, and discuss strategies for weighing the pros and cons of the sociotechnical trade-offs we make as we work with information resources, services, systems, and technologies.
 The course will help students develop the digital literacy skills necessary to use information technologies effectively, safely, and ethically for the social good, make smart decisions about our shared future in the information society, and understand how information technologies are shaping modern society, legally, culturally, and ethically.